yadejumobi/aitour26-BRK445-building-enterprise-ready-ai-agents-with-microsoft-foundry/session-delivery-resources/Demo/02/02_demo_userguide.md

 Time: 00:00:05 – 00:00:25

-Goal: Understand the runtime architecture: Aspire orchestration with a single entry point and agent providers backed by Semantic Kernel.
+Goal: Understand the runtime architecture: Aspire orchestration with a single entry point and agent providers.
+The provider implementation and runtime behavior vary based on the selected working mode.

 Steps: